On weakly and strongly popular rankings: Relationships involving weakly and strongly popular rankings

-From Theorem~\ref{condeq} we can deduce that for a small number of voters, the two notions of popularity are equivalent.
-This is due to the fact that we need at least 3 abstaining voters in order for $V_\text{abs}(\sigma, \pi)$ to have a cyclic majority graph.
+From Lemma~\ref{condeq} we can deduce that for a small number of voters, the two notions of popularity are equivalent.
+This is due to the fact that we need at least three abstaining voters in order for $V_{\text{abs}}(\sigma, \pi)$ to have a cyclic majority graph.

-\begin{theorem} A ranking $\sigma$ is absolutely popular in a voting instance $\mathcal{I}$ with at most five voters if and only if it is simply popular in~$\mathcal{I}$. \end{theorem} \begin{proof} From Observation~\ref{obs:topsort} we know that simply popular rankings are also absolutely popular, which allows us to concentrate only on one direction of the statement, namely that if a ranking is not simply popular, then it also cannot be absolutely popular.
-Let us assume that ranking $\pi$ is not simply popular.
-By definition there exists a ranking $\sigma$ that is preferred to $\pi$ by a majority of non-abstaining voters $V \setminus V_\text{abs}(\sigma, \pi) \neq \emptyset$.
+\begin{theorem} A ranking $\sigma$ is weakly popular for a profile $P$ with at most five voters if and only if it is strongly popular for~$P$. \end{theorem} \begin{proof} From Observation~\ref{obs:topsort} we know that strongly popular rankings are also weakly popular, which allows us to concentrate only on one direction of the statement, namely that if a ranking is not strongly popular, then it also cannot be weakly popular.
+Let us assume that ranking $\pi$ is not strongly popular.
+By definition there exists a ranking $\sigma$ that is preferred to $\pi$ by an absolute majority of non-abstaining voters $V \setminus V_{\text{abs}}(\sigma, \pi) \neq \emptyset$.

 If at least one voter prefers $\pi$ to $\sigma$, then at least two voters must prefer $\sigma$ to $\pi$, and the remaining at most two abstaining voters can only form an acyclic majority graph.
-From this follows by Theorem~\ref{condeq} that $\pi$ is not absolutely popular.
+From this it follows by Lemma~\ref{condeq} that $\pi$ is not weakly popular.